Media Monitoring: The Ultimate Guide

 It’s great to have presentation-ready charts to add to your reports or to highlight for executives.
 Better still, reporting on sentiment and coverage-over-time also helps you figure out what’s working (or not) so you can evolve as a communicator and demonstrate the business impact of your PR efforts.

 Compared to the free and cheap options mentioned above, a paid tool should surface a lot more relevant coverage and will likely be searching a broader range of sources.
-A little more time consuming and less in-depth than a done-for-you media monitoring service, but much more robust than a free online tool.
+A little less informative than a media monitoring service, but much more robust than a free online tool, this is the solution that Goldilocks chose.

 Premium media monitoring services

-• Trust sentiment analysis to a human, over a piece of software
+- You don’t want to trust sentiment analysis to a piece of software

 Getting this just right takes a human touch.

-Agility PR Solutions’ media intelligence services provides exactly that.
-It’s a mix of powerful monitoring tools and human-augmented, fully managed services.
+Agility PR Solutions’ ILLUMINATE package provides exactly that.
 Our media analysts set up and fine-tune keyword searches, curate executive-ready daily briefs, add context and sentiment insights in a way that only a human can, and make sure you’re delighted with every report and media brief delivered.
+That’s the big difference: your reports are human curated.

 The difference between this and an automated tool is the level of analysis you get out of your monitoring.
-Whereas an automated tool will provide you with the quantity of your coverage, a managed service also lets you know the quality—accurate and relevant.
+Whereas an automated tool will provide you with the quantity of your coverage, a managed service also lets you know the quality.
 And when you know quality, you can much more easily measure your PR efforts and connect them to your organization’s business goals.

 It’s all about understanding the unique communications needs, challenges, and goals of your organization, and having a media monitoring solution to help you meet them.